 If you're still seeing issues, get a better router

 If you're still facing connectivity issues, then it's possible your router may not be powerful enough to deliver a reliable signal throughout your house.
 If you got a router for free with your internet plan, it is a good time to make the switch to a more powerful model that will deliver much better performance.
 A router is a sizeable investment, but one you'll have to make every four years or so.
+Just make sure you get one of the best wireless routers available.
 If you need recommendations, these are the best routers you can get right now.

 The best router money can buy